There are plenty of decisions you’ll need to make when opting for a new roof installation:

 On top of those however, it also comes with a huge range of options for colours and finishes!

-With colours ranging from conservative, darker shades to earthy browns and greens, there’s a colour and shade suited to every home in Melbourne.
+With colours ranging from conservative, darker shades (including black!) to earthy browns and greens, there’s a colour and shade suited to every home in Melbourne.

 COLORBOND also offer a variety of different finishes, ranging from shiny and glossy to cool matte coats.